 - Individuals indicted on charges for offenses that carry a minimum 1-year prison sentence

 - Military members with dishonorable discharges

-Based on these and other qualifying circumstances, most drivers accused or convicted of misdemeanor DUI do not face a loss of their right to purchase, own, and possess a firearm.
+Most drivers accused or convicted of misdemeanor DUI do not face a loss of their right to purchase, own, and possess a firearm.
 However, there are some DUI cases where such a penalty can result.
-Examples may include:

 - Multiple Offenses – In some cases, being convicted of DUI with previous convictions on your record can result in felony charges.
 For example, drivers in West Virginia charged with their 3rd DUI (meaning they have two previous DUI conviction within the past 10 years), can be charged with a felony.
 As such, a conviction for their third DUI would make them a “prohibited person” under federal law, and therefore unable to purchase, own, or possess a firearm.

 - Felony DUI – Just as convictions for a third DUI can result in a loss of your firearm rights, a conviction for any DUI offense prosecuted as a felony can also prevent you from possessing a firearm.
 Although every case is different, prosecutors commonly choose to levy felony DUI charges in cases involving accidents that result in injury or death (depending on the individual circumstances involved).